immutable/contracts/audits/staking/202504-threat-model-stake-holder.md

 ### Timelock Controller Bypass

 To ensure time delay upgrades are enforced, the `StakeHolderERC20` or `StakeHolderNative` contracts should have the only account with `UPGRADE_ROLE` and `DEFAULT_ADMIN_ROLE` roles should be an instance of Open Zeppelin's [TimelockController](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol).
 This ensures any upgrade proposals or proposals to add more accounts with `DEFAULT_ADMIN_ROLE`, `UPGRADE_ROLE` or `DISTRIBUTE_ROLE` must go through a time delay before being actioned.
-The account with `DEFAULT_ADMIN_ROLE` could choose to renounce this role to ensure the `TimelockController` can not be bypassed at a later date by having a compromised account with  `DEFAULT_ADMIN_ROLE` adding addtional accounts with `UPGRADE_ROLE`.
+The account with `DEFAULT_ADMIN_ROLE` could choose to renounce this role to ensure the `TimelockController` can not be bypassed at a later date by having a compromised account with  `DEFAULT_ADMIN_ROLE` adding additional accounts with `UPGRADE_ROLE`.

 Once the `TimelockController` and staking contracts have been installed, the installation should be checked to ensure the configuration of the `TimelockController` is as expected.
 That is, check: